This is documentation for the next version of Grafana. For the latest stable release, go to the latest version.

 .

-Start/end color from value
+Start/end color scale from value

 By default, Grafana calculates cell colors based on minimum and maximum bucket values.
 With Min and Max you can overwrite those values.
 Consider a bucket value as a Z-axis and Min and Max as Z-Min and Z-Max, respectively.